 How Florida Car Accident Lawyers Work

 If you need a plaintiff’s car accident lawyer (i.e., the other driver was at fault), there is good news.
 Florida car accident lawyers typically work on a contingency basis.
-This means that they do not get paid unless you receive an acceptable settlement or win a judgement in court.
+This means that they do not get paid unless you receive an acceptable settlement or win a judgment in court.

 Which brings up a good question: when you are successful in recouping compensation, how much is the contingency fee for your lawyer?
 It depends on the attorney, but usually, it will be between 25% – 40%, with 33% being standard.